 Despite the title of this post, it isn’t really about why low-carb is harder the second time around per se.
 It’s more about attitude toward dieting and why diets in general are difficult, sometimes even the first time.
 What with it being a new year and all, I figured I would go ahead and get things stirred up early with my thoughts on the psychology of dieting.

-I can’t begin to count the number of people whom I have seen in my office who have fallen off the wagon and who told me that they just couldn’t stick with their low-carb diet for any number of reasons.
+I can’t begin to count the number of people I have seen in my office who have fallen off the wagon and who told me that they just couldn’t stick with their low-carb diet for any number of reasons.

 A typical conversations goes something like this: